HMS Phoenix (1895)

-HMS Phoenix was a Royal Navy Phoenix-class steel screw sloop.
-She was launched at Devonport in 1895, saw action in China during the Boxer Rebellion, and later served on the Pacific Station.
+HMS Phoenix was a Royal Navy Phoenix-class steel screw sloop, launched at Devonport in 1895.
+She saw action in China during the Boxer Rebellion, and later served on the Pacific Station.
 She had the misfortune to be alongside a coaling pier in Hong Kong on 18 September 1906 when a typhoon struck the colony.
 She foundered and became a total loss.

 Design

 Phoenix was the name ship of her class of steel screw sloops mounting 10 guns.
 She and her sister ship, Algerine, were designed by Sir William White, the Admiralty Chief Constructor.
 The class was essentially a twin-screw version of the Alert-class sloop.

 Construction

 Phoenix was constructed of steel and given a protective deck of 1 to 1+1/2 in steel armour over her machinery and boilers.
 She was laid down at Devonport Dockyard on 25 July 1894 and launched on 25 April 1895.

 Sail plan

 As built the class was rigged with a barquentine sail plan (square rigged on the foremast, but fore-and-aft rigged on main and mizzen).